 Emotional marketing refers to when your message uses human emotion to connect deeper with your audience.
 It is very common for emotional marketing to just appeal to one emotion, such as joy, anger, or fear.
 However, it can appeal to multiple emotions, and you can technically use any emotion you want.

-How does emotional marketing work?
+How does emotional appeal advertising work?

 While most of the above examples of emotional marketing are for major international brands, it works just as well for small businesses.
 In fact, many small businesses may do even better with emotional marketing because they are more likely to have a closer relationship with clients already.